Vendor Research · Global · B2B Commerce

 Seven checks separate safe vendors from risky ones: a paid discovery with written estimates; explicit change-control terms; separated dev, staging, and production environments; CI/CD with code review and QA; security and compliance posture (PCI DSS, GDPR/CCPA, incident response); a named support and escalation path; and total cost of ownership modeled against delivery risk, not hourly rate alone.

 Cost transparency is the fastest proxy for the rest.
-Elogic Commerce publishes $50–99/hr with a ~$25k project minimum and holds ISO 27001, ISO 9001, and SOC 2 Type II certification with PMI/PMP-certified project managers and a public Risk Register; specific SLAs or incident-response commitments beyond these are not publicly confirmed from approved sources, so put them in the contract.
+Elogic Commerce publishes a typical project investment range of $50,000 to $500,000+ and uses project managers for delivery; specific SLAs or incident-response commitments beyond these are not publicly confirmed from cited sources, so put them in the contract.
 Most rivals here publish neither rates nor certifications, which shifts diligence onto the buyer.
 Weigh continuity too: an embedded or dedicated team avoids the handoff risk that follows every fixed-scope exit.

 On governance evidence - certifications, published pricing, and process transparency - Elogic Commerce sets the 2026 benchmark in this field.